kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

 When [device taints and tolerations](https://kep.k8s.io/5055) are available, DRA drivers should consider adding a taint for the device with the `NoSchedule` effect if it determines other requests for that device are also likely to fail.
-When a permanent error is caused by invalid configuration in the ResourceClaim's request and not by a faulty device, drivers may not taint the device if another request for the same device with different parameters is expected to succeed.
 When device taints are not available, DRA drivers may instead consider removing a device from the ResourceSlice to remove it from the pool.

+When a permanent error is caused by invalid configuration in the ResourceClaim's request and not by a faulty device, drivers should not taint the device if another request for the same device with different parameters is expected to succeed.

 ### Diagnosing Permanent Errors